 On behalf of the U.S. Olympic Committee, we look forward to welcoming coaches from around the world to the University of Delaware, a top tier American university with a rich international academic and athletic tradition, and to our very own U.S. Olympic Training Center and headquarters in Colorado Springs.

 U.S. Olympic Committee

-THE UNIVERSITY OF DELAWARE IS PROUD AND EXCITED to again partner with the United States Olympic Committee and Olympic Solidarity to offer coaches from around the world the opportunity to participate in the seventh International Coaching Enrichment Certificate Program (ICECP).
+THE UNIVERSITY OF DELAWARE IS PROUD AND EXCITED to again partner with the United States Olympic Committee and Olympic Solidarity to offer coaches from around the world the opportunity to participate in the eighth International Coaching Enrichment Certificate Program (ICECP).
 The University supports the high ideals of the Olympic Movement and is pleased to offer a well-structured, comprehensive and in-depth course of study.